microsoft/FaceSynthetics/README.md

 ## Citation

-If you use the Face Synthetics dataset your research, please cite the following [paper](https://arxiv.org/abs/2109.15102):
+If you use the Face Synthetics Dataset your research, please cite the following [paper](https://arxiv.org/abs/2109.15102):

 ```